-The Recommendation establishes that bundles need to be considered in the ERT, especially when they constitute "flagship products".
+The Recommendation establishes that bundles need to be considered in the ERT, as flagship products are likely to be offered as a bundle.
 The definition of bundles subjected to the margin squeeze analysis is not limited to those bundles which consist only of regulated components.
 From BEREC's point of view, if bundled products are relevant in the market, they need to be included in the analysis and in any case all bundles containing regulated services are subject to the test.